Brooke Erin Goldstein

 Artist Statement:

 As a textile artist, I use our human connection with fabric and repeating pattern to engross the viewer in an emotional experience.
 From the moment we are born our relationship with textiles begins.
 Color, texture and repeating patterns not only cover us but surround us.
 Fibers are the supporting players of our memories and daily actions.
-Using fiber and surface design to provide immersive, sensory based, discovery to people of all ages and backgrounds is what inspires me to create.
+Using fiber and surface design to provide immersive, sensory rich, discovery based artistic encounters to people of all ages and backgrounds is what inspires me to create.

 Bio: